 These fingerless gloves are your ideal companion for training activities, affording you with maximum striking protection during those intense training workouts.

 They are made from durable and sturdy premium synthetic leather and sponge and have a pre-curve design.

 They have perforations on the glove palms which allows for enhanced breathability, allowing you to stay sweat-free and dry at all times, during those hot training days.

 The wrist strap is designed to be customizable so you get a firm grip and wrist support which is a must for any protective gear.
 These are available in black, blue, red and white colors.

 7. Fairtex FGV18 Super Sparring Grappling MMA Gloves

 These Fairtex boxing gloves are made out of microfiber and relied upon by sportsmen practicing Muay Thai and MMA around the world.
-These gloves are designed to assist all types of wearers such as aspiring boxers to professional fighters who may use them for various activities such as sparring, bag training or pad punching.
+These gloves are designed to assist all types of wearers such as aspiring boxers to professional MMA fighters who may use them for various activities such as sparring, heavy bag training or pad punching.

 To give you a fun fact, these sparring grappling gloves were first designed for the UFC fighter ‘Alistair Overeem’, customized to his liking.

 This hybrid design of the glove has thick padding to provide you with greater protection.